-- Birmingham also contains a wealth of history – Shakespeare’s home of Stratford-upon-Avon, historic Coventry, and Warwick are nearby.
-Bournville is home to the world famous chocolate producing company Cadbury, and more importantly Cadbury World .
+- Birmingham also contains a wealth of history – Shakespeare’s home of Stratford-upon-Avon, historic Coventry, and Warwick is nearby.
+Bournville is home to the world-famous chocolate producing company Cadbury, and more importantly Cadbury World.
 Sarehole Mill is reputedly the inspiration for Hobbiton in JRR Tolkien’s Middle Earth collection.

-- Music in Birmingham caters for all tastes, with a variety of music venues such as the the NEC , the Barclaycard Arena (formerly the NIA) and O2 Academy showcasing acts from around the world.
+- Music in Birmingham caters for all tastes, with a variety of music venues such as the NEC, the Barclaycard Arena (formerly the NIA) and O2 Academy showcasing acts from around the world.
 The Glee Club provides a venue for laughter alongside the city’s other comedy club, Highlight.
-For film buffs, in addition to a wide variety of state of the art cinemas, Birmingham also has the country’s oldest working cinema, The Electric , which opened in 1909.
+For film buffs, in addition to a wide variety of state of the art cinemas, Birmingham also has the country’s oldest working cinema, The Electric, which opened in 1909.